Request Info

 • Application essay responses

 Colorado Christian University accepts CLT examination results as an alternative to the ACT.
 Students can utilize a concordance to source an ACT equivalent to the CLT score as a point of reference for scholarship estimation.
-CCU will take the highest scored exam submitted to determine merit scholarship eligibility.
+CCU will take the highest-scored exam submitted to determine merit scholarship eligibility.
 NCAA regulations require that potential student-athletes must still take the ACT/SAT at an approved location to become eligible to participate in NCAA sports — CLT scores are not accepted for student-athletes.

-If you receive acceptance from CCU's Admissions Office, you can then move to the second step of the enrollment process.
+Once you receive acceptance from CCU's Admissions Office, you can move to the second step of the enrollment process.
 This requires you to receive clearance from CCU's International Student Services Coordinator (ISSC) before studying at the University.
 In order to receive clearance from CCU's ISSC, you will need to complete the following.

 • Receive acceptance from CCU's Admissions Office